-Summary: in this tutorial, you will learn how to work with PL/SQL nested block that is a PL/SQL block embedded inside another PL/SQL block.
+Summary: in this tutorial, you will learn how to work with a PL/SQL nested block that is a PL/SQL block embedded inside another PL/SQL block.

 Introducing PL/SQL Nested Block